payrequestio/payrequest-nl/security.md

 <ul class="address-list">
                         <li>
-                           <p>Use your own logo &amp; background, insert your own title and description and of course amount.
+                           <p>Use your own logo &amp; background, insert your own title and description.

 </p>